 The earliest shock collars, initially developed in the early 1960s, were powerful units that were designed to release a shock at only one high level.
 Powered by a large battery, that level proved to be too high for smaller or sensitive dogs and just wasn’t very effective for dog training purposes.

-Static correction applied through modern-day electronic training collars is designed to gently get your pet’s attention, until he complies with a command or interrupts undesirable behavior, and the term “shock” isn’t even an accurate description of the stimulation generated.
+Static correction (also known as static stimulation) applied through modern-day electronic training collars is designed to gently get your pet’s attention, until he complies with a command or interrupts undesirable behavior, and the term “shock” isn’t even an accurate description of the stimulation generated.
 The electric collar actually delivers a smaller fraction of the energy than electronic medical devices or fitness products advertised on TV.

 Here’s a useful comparison of a few electronic products designed to deliver electric stimulation: